oatw/luda/site/markdown/_behaviors/disabled.md

 ## Introduction

-The `disabled` attribute can be added to buttons or form elements for form control.
+The native `disabled` attribute can be added to form elements for form control.
 A disabled element cannot be focused and doesn't respond to user actions.
 If a form element is disabled, it will not be submitted.

-In Luda, we add an opacity rule to disabled elements.
+In Luda, we enhanced the `disabled` attribute, it can be added to any elements to prevent responding to user actions.
 Please see the examples below for clarification.

 ## Disabled Buttons